spiderwares/medianest/readme.txt

 ⭐ Context Menu – Right-click on folders to quickly Create, Rename, and Delete.
 ⭐ Upload to Folder – Select a specific folder from the dropdown before uploading new files.
 ⭐ Folder Filtering – Quickly filter your media library to view files in a specific folder.
-⭐ Dynamic "Uncategorized" Folder – Automatically find files that haven't been assigned to a folder.
+⭐ Dynamic Uncategorized Folder – Automatically find files that haven't been assigned to a folder.
 ⭐ Breadcrumb Navigation – Navigate through your folder hierarchy easily.
 ⭐ Resizable Sidebar – Adjust the width of the folder tree sidebar to fit your screen.
 ⭐ Import/Export – Export your folder structure to CSV and import it to another site.
 ⭐ SVG Support – Securely upload SVG files with built-in sanitization.
 ⭐ Gallery Block – Native Gutenberg block to create beautiful galleries from your folders with ease.
 ⭐ REST API Support – Full REST API endpoints for developers to manage folders and attachments programmatically.
+⭐ Developer-Friendly – Built with extensibility in mind, allowing for template overrides and custom hooks.

 == Pro Features ==